Christian Bethancourt Player Props: Rays vs. Royals

-The Tampa Bay Rays, including Christian Bethancourt (.205 on-base percentage in past 10 games, 54 points below season-long percentage), take on starting pitcher Jordan Lyles and the Kansas City Royals at Tropicana Field, Saturday at 4:10 PM ET.
+On Sunday, Christian Bethancourt (.205 on-base percentage in past 10 games, 54 points below season-long percentage) and the Tampa Bay Rays face the Kansas City Royals, whose starting pitcher will be Daniel Lynch.
+First pitch is at 1:40 PM ET.

-He had two hits (going 2-for-4 with a double and an RBI) in his most recent game against the Royals.
+In his last appearance, he strung together two hits (going 2-for-4 with a double and an RBI) against the Royals.

 Christian Bethancourt Game Info & Props vs. the Royals